- Visit the Renaissance glory of Tuscany, Florence.

 Emilia Romagna itself is known for its string of Romanesque and Renaissance cities: Bologna, Parma, Modena and Ferrara, and also for Ravenna which holds some of the world's finest Byzantine mosaics.

 Many of those visiting Toscana Romagna will find it difficult to leave the beautiful countryside of the Apennine mountains but Faenza with its world-famous ceramics museum and production house, is well worth a visit particularly on market day.
 Brisighella is also of interest being well known for its restaurants and splendid medieval fortress.
-The historic towns of Porto di Romagna and Comacchio, Emilia Romagna's answer to Venice with its 3 main canals, will delight the more inquisitive traveller.
+The historic towns of Portico di Romagna and Comacchio, Emilia Romagna's answer to Venice with its 3 main canals, will delight the more inquisitive traveller.